 Some of his closest colleagues and friends included:

 Lizeta Nikolaou, Vasilopoulos (clarinet), Kostoulas (clarinet), Barba Mathios ( hand drum), TsanakalisSopidis (percussion) and Chrysanthakopoulos (lyra).
 (Pontian lyra),

-Amongst the colleagues who admired him and whom he also admired, were: Lazos Terzas and Harry Klynn both of whom stood by him during difficult personal times.
+Among colleagues who admired him and who he also admired, were: Lazos Terzas and Harry Klynn both of whom stood by him during difficult personal times.

-On the following day, the Yugoslav media referred to Kosta Tsakalidis in the most flattering of ways.
-On the cover of an album, Mimis Plessas says that he had discovered the authentic music of Pontos and the beauty within Homer's myths, in the music of a very decent and simple musician.
-His daughter Yiouli Tsakalidou also performs alongside him in various songs, thrilling many audiences wherever they went.
+On the following day, the Yugoslav media referred to Tsakalidis in the most flattering of ways.
+On the cover of an album, Mimis Plessas said that he had discovered the authentic music of Pontos and the beauty within Homer's myths in the music of a very decent and simple musician.

-He organises concerts abroad and in so doing, helps Greek refugee organisations throughout the world.
+He also organised concerts abroad and in so doing, helped Greek refugee organisations.

-In 1980, he falls ill while on tour in Germany.
-His tour is cut short and he returns to Greece where his own personal battle begins.
-His battle lasts for two years and in the process he discovers a love from the general public, a love which softens the pain of his illness.
-Throughout this time, his family, relatives and also his friends constantly show their support by being by his side.
-His last wish was to be buried beside his father .
+In 1980, he fell ill while on tour in Germany.
+His tour was cut short and he returned to Greece where his personal battle began.
+The battle lasted for two years and in the process he discovered a love from the general public, a love which softened the pain of his illness.
+Throughout this time, his family, relatives and also friends constantly showed their support by being by his side.
+His last wish was to be buried beside his father.
 His last words were:

 ‘I leave.
 Goodbye my noble people'

 He passed away on the 7th of July 1982.